10 Common Running Mistakes (and How to Fix Them) from a Coach

 There are some common running mistakes that can make you injured, burned out, or even hate running.
 Whether you’re a beginning runner or have been running marathons for years, these running mistakes can entrap us all.
 Here are 10 common training mistakes that will kill your running vibe:

-Running Mistake #1
+Running Mistake #1: Overtraining

-Overtraining.
 When you sign up for your first race, pick a marathon, or set a big running goal, it’s easy to get swept up in the excitement and train too hard.
 You may start out running every day for a week, try to do an impossibly long running streak, or add too many miles too soon.
-Overtraining is the most common mistake I see in people I coach, and most commonly leads to burnout.
-Save some of your running excitement for the long haul and take rest days from the start, and you’ll be much more likely to meet your running goal and keep running happy for years to come.
+Overtraining is the most common mistake I see in people I coach, and often leads to burnout and injuries.

-Incorporate some progressive overload into your training so your body can meet new challenges and continue to make progress in your running.
+Incorporate progressive overload into your training routine so your body can meet new challenges and continue to make progress in your running.
 Progressive overload increases your intensity and distance gradually so you can reduce your risk of running injuries such as IT band syndrome or shin splints.

-Having no goals is one of the most common running mistakes.
+Having no goals is one of the most common mistakes I see as a personal trainer.
 If you don’t know why you’re running, it is easy to quit on days when there is bad weather, or you’re tired, bored, or just don’t feel like running.
 Set a milestone goal such as running your first 5K, training for your first virtual marathon, or running 60 miles in a month.
-This running goal will help you stay motivated and accountable.

 Create your own training plan or check out the training plans in our Training Center.
 A personalized running plan will help you improve your stamina, speed and fitness level, keeping you on track to meet your running goals.